Google Home Max hands-on: Boom goes the smart speaker

 Outlook

 Google's shown it can make a good smart speaker.
-Within a few months of its launch, Google Home became a viable alternative to the Amazon Echo.
+Within a few months of its launch, Google Home became a viable alternative to the Amazon Echo (£149.99 at Amazon.co.uk).
 To be successful and worth the $399 price tag, the Home Max will also need to sound incredible -- to even the most ardent audiophile.

 If it can't, the $199 Sonos One, which includes both Alexa and Google Assistant, might remain our favorite smart speaker for the most discerning ears.
 Apple will also enter the premium smart speaker game with the upcoming $349 HomePod that will use Siri for voice commands.
 Google, then, has its work cut out for it to make a $399 smart speaker sound like a good investment.